siddharthgada/Udacity-Data-Analysis-and-Visualization-with-Microsoft-Power-BI-Nanodegree/README.md

 - Building clear **visual reports** with tables, matrices and KPIs

 ### 🏆 Final Project: Seven Sages Brewing Company
-- Built a complete **data model & Power BI report** for the CFO of SSBC.
+- Built a complete **data model & Power BI report** for the CFO of Seven Sages Brewing Company (SSBC).
 - Wrote 6 key measures using DAX: Sales, Cost of Sales and Gross Profit Margin (in USD & CAD).
 - Enabled analysis of **best-selling and most profitable beers**.